 What appeals to me in Maths is its clear and systematic structure.
 There is also a high degree of abstraction, which however never veers from reality.
 Nevertheless, this reality is not to be found in the sensory world.
 In Projective Geometry one can practise thinking through stages of metamorphosis particularly well.
 Facilitating this is one of the aims of the course.

 Born in Ulm in 1964.
 Attended Waldorf School, completed his civilian service, studied Biology and Geography in Tübingen (up to first degree level).
 Took up studies at the Priest Seminary in Stuttgart, with one year spent in Johannesburg, South Africa.
 Ordained in 1996 and thereafter worked in the congregations of Munich-Mitte, Ludwigsburg-Bietigheim, and Basel.
 From 2006 has been in Stuttgart-Mitte.
 Became Regional Co-ordinator (Lenker) for Baden Württemberg in 2015.
-Teaches both at the Youth Seminar (Essential questions about Christianity) and the Priest Seminary in Stuttgart (The Theory of Colour).
+Teaches at the Priest Seminary in Stuttgart (The Theory of Colour).